-The firm has two specialist departments: “ADMIRALTY & DISPUTE RESOLUTION DEPARTMENT” which deals with admiralty matters, litigations and arbitrations, and “CORPORATE, TRANSACTIONAL & M&A DEPARTMENT” which advances complete legal solutions outside court.
+The firm has two specialist departments: Admiralty and dispute resolution, which deals with admiralty matters, litigations and arbitrations and corporate, transactional and M&A, which advances complete legal solutions outside court.

-Besides shipping matters, Accord Chambers also has a very strong presence in commercial litigations and arbitrations practice and in securing enforcement of foreign arbitral awards.
-It is instructed by offshore corporations to represent not only in domestic arbitrations but also in international arbitration before the International Chamber of Commerce (ICC) in Singapore which is a solid testimony to the firm’s wider recognition in arbitration practice.
-Furthermore, the firm is currently representing foreign corporations based in Singapore, Malaysian and the UAE in complex and high-value civil and commercial litigations in Bangladesh.
-Counsels of the firm has also represented global enterprises for the successful enforcement of multitude of foreign arbitral awards resulting from international commercial arbitrations before the ICC, FOSFA, ICA, SIAC etc.
+Besides shipping matters, Accord Chambers also has a very strong presence in commercial litigations and arbitrations and in securing enforcement of foreign arbitral awards.
+It is instructed by offshore corporations to represent not only in domestic arbitrations but also in international arbitration before the International Chamber of Commerce (ICC) in Singapore.
+Furthermore, the firm is currently representing foreign corporations based in Singapore, Malaysia and the UAE in complex and high-value civil and commercial litigations in Bangladesh.
+Counsel of the firm have also represented global enterprises in the successful enforcement of a multitude of foreign arbitral awards resulting from international commercial arbitrations before the ICC, FOSFA, ICA, SIAC etc.

-Accord Chambers is known for taking the most pragmatic approach so as to achieve speedy relief for clients in a litigation system that is anguished with the shortcomings of cost, delay and complexity by engaging with its intuitive regional knowledge.
-Known as “pro-settlement lawyers”, its counsels have also earned a reputation of exemplifying tactical and strategic acumen that positively contributes to the out-of-court settlements during early stage of litigations in which it is engaged.
-This is what makes Accord Chambers distinct from others.
+Accord Chambers is known for taking the most pragmatic approach so as to achieve speedy relief for clients in a litigation system that is fraught with the shortcomings of cost, delay and complexity by using its intuitive regional knowledge.
+Known as “pro-settlement lawyers”, its counsel have also earned a reputation of exemplifying tactical and strategic acumen that positively contributes to out-of-court settlements during the early stage of litigations in which it is engaged.
+This is what makes Accord Chambers distinct from other law firms.

 The success of the firm revolves around its client satisfaction.
 Our members care about the clients’ concerns, understand their urgency, respond to their requests and are sensitive about their security.
-Each one of us is uncompromising & inflexible when it comes to the utmost interest of our clients.
-In doing so, our members are programmed to ensure that ethical values and client confidentiality remain un-compromised.
+Each one of us is uncompromising and inflexible when it comes to the utmost interest of our clients.
+In doing so, our members are programmed to ensure that ethical values and client confidentiality remain uncompromised.